shashank4891/Blogify/README.md

 # Blog Application

 A simple blog application built using Express.js, EJS, and MongoDB.
-This application allows users to view blogs, post comments, and manage their accounts.
-It includes features such as blog management, profile management, and comments with support for image uploads.
+This application includes user authentication using JSON Web Tokens (JWT) and allows users to view blogs, post comments on existing blogs, and manage their accounts.
+It includes features such as blog management, profile management, comments and support for image uploads.

 ## Features

-- **Blog Management**: Create, view, and update blogs.
+- **View Blogs**: Publicly accessible.
+Users can view a list of blogs and read individual blog posts.
+- **Blog Management**: Protected endpoint.
+Users must be logged in to add a new blog and edit or delete an existing blog.
+- **Comment on Blog**: Protected endpoint.
+Users must be logged in to comment on blogs.
-- **User Authentication**: Sign up, sign in, and manage user profiles.
+- **User Authentication**: JWT-based authentication to secure protected endpoints.
-- **Comments**: Add and view comments on blogs.
 - **Responsive Design**: Optimized for both desktop and mobile views.

-## Technologies Used
+## Technology Stack

-- **Node.js**: JavaScript runtime for server-side code.
+- **Backend**: Node.js, Express
+- **Database**: MongoDB
-- **Express.js**: Web framework for Node.js.
+- **Authentication**: JWT (JSON Web Tokens)
-- **EJS**: Templating engine for rendering HTML.
-- **MongoDB**: NoSQL database for data storage.
-- **Bootstrap**: CSS framework for responsive design.
+- **Frontend**: EJS, CSS, Bootstrap

 ## Setup Instructions